Islip, Oxfordshire: Archaeology

 The remains of a Romano-British villa have been found about 1/2 mi southwest of the village.
-Attempts to locate the royal residence that served as the birth place of Edward the Confessor have so far provied unsuccessful.
+Attempts to locate the royal residence that served as the birth place of Edward the Confessor have so far proved unsuccessful.

 Parish church

 Edward the Confessor (born circa 1004, died 1066) was born in Islip and was baptised in a church here, with the font now residing in Middleton Stoney.
 Parts of the present church date from about 1200.
 The chancel was rebuilt in 1780 and the church was restored in 1861.
 The church is Islip's only Grade I Listed Building.
-The belltower has a fine ring of eight bells, with the tenor weighing 8-1-7 in G. There is little information about the bells before 1859, when they were recast as a 9cwt ring of 6 by George Mears,with an additional treble and second being added in 1952 by Mears and Stainbank to complete the octave.
+The belltower has a fine ring of eight bells, with the tenor weighing 8-1-7 in G. There is little information about the bells before 1859, when they were recast as a 9cwt ring of 6 by George Mears, with an additional treble and second being added in 1952 by Mears and Stainbank to complete the octave.
 They were re-tuned by Whitechapel and re-hung by Whites of Appleton in 1992.
 They are rung by a wonderful and highly skilled band both for Tuesday practices and Sunday services.
 Since 1987 the Church of England parish has been part of the Ray Valley Benefice.
 A chapel associated with Edward the Confessor existed north of the church.
 The chapel was damaged in April 1645 in a military engagement in the English Civil War, and in the 1780s it was demolished.
 The former rectory was built in 1689 for Robert South and enlarged in 1807 for William Vincent.
 It is one of several Grade II* Listed Buildings in Islip.